zishone/gojsend/README.md

 # gojsend
-A JSend Builder and http.ResponseWriter Extender for Go.
+A JSend Builder and Response Writer for Go.